eibensteiner/portfolio/content/introducing-sandbox.md

 I’m excited to announce *Sandbox*.
 An *auto-generated open source design system* tailored to the needs of small organizations.

-<lib-image :low-src="'projects/sandbox/app-low.jpg'" :high-src="'projects/sandbox/app.jpg'" :has-border="true" :alt="'Project specific typography page'"></lib-image>
+<base-image :low-src="'projects/sandbox/app-low.jpg'" :high-src="'projects/sandbox/app.jpg'" :has-border="true" :alt="'Project specific typography page'"></base-image>

 Building a design system with Sandbox couldn't be easier.
 Clone the project, paste your `tailwind.config.js` in the root, and that's it.